Tek-singh11/first-demo/README.md

 # first-demo
-this is my first Git Repository.
+This is my first Git Repository.
+Author-Tek Singh